algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 print(compileTeal(program, Mode.Application))
 ```

-# Atomic Transfers and Transaction Properties
+# Atomic transfers and transaction properties
-The [TEAL opcodes](../../../avm/teal/opcodes) documentation describes all transaction properties that are available within a TEAL program.
+The [TEAL opcodes](../../avm/teal/opcodes.md) documentation describes all transaction properties that are available within a TEAL program.
 These properties can be retrieved using TEAL.

 ```text tab="TEAL"
 txn Amount